elastic/rally/docs/race.rst

     Running index-update                                                           [  0% done]

-Please be patient as it will take a while to run the benchmark.
+The benchmark will take a while to run, so be patient.

 When the race has finished, Rally will show a summary on the command line::